Neketek/gridonjs/readme.md

 #### Warnings:
 1. In html all grids(containers|`class="gojs-c"`) should have unique id.
-In other case they will one or more of the grids with identical ids will be unaccessible via `GridOnJs.get(id)` method.
+In other case one or more of the grids with identical ids will be unaccessible via `GridOnJs.get(id)` method.
-2. In html grid element can be also a grid container but in this case its id need to be unique.
+2. In html grid element can be also a grid container, but in this case its id need to be unique.
 3. In html grid elements ids need to be unique inside the parent(container), but they can have the id of the parent except the situations when this element is container too.
 4. Grid(container|`class = "gojs-c"`) - has not interface of grid element.
 But if you want to operate with it